caugner/firefox-releases/toolkit/components/telemetry/docs/collection/measuring-time.rst

 ======================

 To make it easier to measure how long operations take, we have helpers for both JavaScript and C++.
-These helpers record the elapsed time into histograms, so you have to create suitable histograms for them first.
+These helpers record the elapsed time into histograms, so you have to create suitable :doc:`histograms` for them first.

 From JavaScript
 ===============